OfficeDev/office-js-docs-pr.ru-ru/docs/develop/convert-javascript-to-typescript.md

     // The initialize function must be run each time a new page is loaded.
     Office.initialize = function (reason) {
         (window as any).Promise = OfficeExtension.Promise;
         $(document).ready(function () {
-            // Initialize the FabricUI notification mechanism and hide it var element = document.querySelector('.ms-MessageBanner');
+            // Initialize the notification mechanism and hide it var element = document.querySelector('.MessageBanner');
-            messageBanner = new fabric.MessageBanner(element);
+            messageBanner = new components.MessageBanner(element);
             messageBanner.hideBanner();

-            // If not using Excel 2016, use fallback logic. if (!Office.context.requirements.isSetSupported('ExcelApi', '1.1')) {
+            // If not using Excel 2016, use fallback logic. if (!Office.context.requirements.isSetSupported('ExcelApi', 1.1)) {
                 $("#template-description").text("This sample will display the value of the cells that you have selected in the spreadsheet.");
                 $('#button-text').text("Display!");
                 $('#button-desc').text("Display the selection");